cleedus/popular-movies_stage1/README.md

 # popular-movies
-add your moviedb apikey to gradle.properties
+Add your moviedb apikey to gradle.properties

 SCREENSHOT